teckcamp/teckcamp.github.io/register.md

 ---
 layout: page
-title: How to join the Meetup Mates Crew?
 subtitle: Please leave your details below to receive the Slack Group Magic Link and a list of the Meetups we will be attending every month!
 ---